 Choosing the tree location

-There are three essential considerations when siting a tree:
+There are several considerations when siting a tree.

 -